spray/spray/README.md

 You can find the documentation for the _json-lenses_ API here:
 <http://jrudolph.github.com/json-lenses/api>

+## What's missing

+ * Richer set of operations (e.g. append and delete elements from arrays)
+ * ...

+Please file an issue at the [issue tracker] if you need something.

 ## Future

 It is planned that the json lenses will eventually move out of their incubator and will then be integrated into [spray-json] proper.

+## Mailing list

+Please use the [spray-user] mailing list to discuss json-lenses issues.

 ## License